AlphaEye420/DayZ-Modwork/Loading_Screen_DayZv1.22/readme.md

 #### Features: GAME HINTS + MENU MUSIC + MAIN MENU SCENE + BASIC MENU LAYOUT
 !
 THIS PACKABLE PBO WAS MADE FOR DEERISLE 5.1 / DAYZ 1.22 and only supported as such
 ~~~
 There is no pbo to download.
-You add your pics and music to the directory, edit text and pack your own pbo.
+You add your pics and music to a directory, edit text and pack your own pbo.
 To use this template follow all of these steps - match exactly correct or it will not work:
 ~~~